0sx86/os-notes/README.md

 **CR0**
 - Protection Enabled (PE, bit 0): this is how the system gets from real mode to protected mode.
 It must be set to get into Protected Mode from the default reset state of Real Mode.
-- Write Protect (WP, bit 16): stops ring 0 from writing to read-only pages
+- Write Protect (WP, bit 16): stops ring 0 from writing to read-only pages.
+It is used to facilitate "Copy on Write" in OSes.
+It also plays a role in SMAP/SMEP logic.
 - Paging Enabled (PG, bit 31): must be set to enable paging.
 Requires PE to be set.

 **CR3**